oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 #### `use_persistent_volume`

-This field specifies that the domain will be created for the Domain in PV [domain home source type](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/).
-This will add volume information to the Kubernetes resource file that is generated.
+This field specifies if the domain is to be created for the Domain in PV [domain home source type](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/).
+If set to `true`, volume information will be added to the Kubernetes resource file that is generated.

 #### `additional_secrets`